- Cherry Creek Elevation(6-12)

 Will there be an orientation and what can we expect to go over on that day?

-During the week of August 15th, students enrolled in Cherry Creek Elevation will have the opportunity to go through orientation and learn about how to access and navigate their online learning tools.
+Students enrolled in Cherry Creek Elevation will have the opportunity to go through orientation and learn about how to access and navigate their online learning tools before classes begin.
 Families will also have the opportunity to learn how to create an “observer account” on Canvas and learn new ways to support their child’s online learning.

 Last Updated: 8.8.2020